tldr-pages/tldr/pages/windows/cmd.md

 `cmd /v:{{on|off}}`

-- Start an interactive shell session with enabled or disabled command [e]xtensions:
+- Start an interactive shell session with command [e]xtensions enabled or disabled:

 `cmd /e:{{on|off}}`